- Top

 ---|---|---|---|

-Seven & i Group companies support the training of guide dogs for the visually-impaired and collect donations for this purpose at Ito- Yokado, Sogo & Seibu, and York stores.
+Seven & i Group companies support the training of guide dogs for the visually-impaired and collect donations for this purpose at Ito- Yokado and York stores.

 Since August 2017, Seven-Eleven Japan has been donating a portion from product inventories-except fresh foods and products requiring permits such as alcohol, cigarettes, and stamps-that arise during store renovations to Second Harvest Japan, a foodbank organization.

-In addition, Seven-Eleven Japan signed a three-party agreement with Yokohama City and the Yokohama City Council of Social Welfare in April 2018 and began a similar initiative.
+In addition, from April 2018, we began a similar initiative following the conclusion of an agreement with Social Welfare Councils and local governments in respective localities on social welfare contribution activities through product donations.
 The donated products are distributed to organization and facilities that support people such as seniors, persons with disabilities, children, and the needy, leading to the promotion of social welfare and reduction of food waste.

 Social contribution through donation of food